 Westford Brick Meeting House

-Westford also features The Brick Meeting House (1822) and the Westford Market, a village fixture for more than 135 years.
-Like so many Vermont villages, the Town Common and the Market are centers of the community’s social life.
+Westford also features The Brick Meeting House (1822) and the Westford Country Store and Cafe.
+Like so many Vermont villages, the Town Common and the Market are centers of the community's social life.

 Westford Town Office